5 Pests That Love Your Valentine’s Day Flowers

 Favorite Flowers: daisies, roses, marigolds, white-colored flowers

 We typically think of flies as nasty pests that swarm garbage dumps and trash cans, but even these unlikable creatures can’t resist a lovely flower bouquet.
 Flies have a few more requirements for their flower bouquets than other pests.
 First, there must be plenty of moisture on and near the flowers, since flies cannot eat in fully-dry environments.
 Also, the flowers have to have a strong odor that the flies find appealing.
-Certain flowers smell like mold or decay, which is a turnoff for us but great for flies!
+Certain varieties smell like mold or decay, which is a turnoff for us but great for flies!
 Finally, any flower that’s rich in nectar is attractive to the fly and its liquid diet.
 Hover flies in particular love sweet flowers and are known to visit over 50 types of crops.

 Spiders